iotaledger/integration-services/api/usage-audit-trail-GW.md

 `GET /logs/{channel-address}`

-Get data from the channel with address _channel address_.
+Get data from the channel by using the _channel-address_.
 The first possible message a subscriber can receive is the time the subscription got approved all messages before are not received. __Read__ permission is mandatory.

 _Body:_